 Hillsborough is a somewhat small town located in the state of North Carolina.
 With a population of 7,161 people and four constituent neighborhoods, Hillsborough is the 127th largest community in North Carolina.

-Hillsborough is a decidedly white-collar town, with fully 86.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hillsborough is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hillsborough who work in sales jobs (10.39%), healthcare (10.39%), and management occupations (10.12%).
+Hillsborough is a decidedly white-collar town, with fully 87.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hillsborough is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Hillsborough who work in healthcare (13.50%), teaching (12.91%), and management occupations (11.10%).

 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hillsborough in 2010 was $23,520, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $94,080 for a family of four.
+The per capita income in Hillsborough in 2018 was $38,886, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $155,544 for a family of four.
 However, Hillsborough contains both very wealthy and poor people as well.

 Hillsborough is an extremely ethnically-diverse town.
 The people who call Hillsborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsborough residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hillsborough include Irish, English, Scots-Irish, and French .
+Hillsborough also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.96% of the town’s residents.
+Important ancestries of people in Hillsborough include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Hillsborough is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.